igromanru/HD2-Farming-Guide/README.md

 By default, it runs 4 times with 13 SC per pick-up loop (52 overall).
 The duration is about 5 minutes, and you can’t use your PC while it’s running.
 **Attention!** The macro uses **F** key for interaction.
 If you use another key, read the [Configurations -> AutoIt script](#autoit-script) section!
 8. Wait until the macro is done.
 It will show a Message Box with the message: *PickUpLoop finished*
+9. Switch to another planet, it improves the chance that you can farm longer before your game crashes.
-9. Repeat from step 5. until your game crashes.
+10. Repeat from step 5. until your game crashes.
-10. Use the **Kill HD2 & CE** script to terminate the game’s process and close Cheat Engine if it gets stuck.
+11. (optional) Use the **Kill HD2 & CE** script to terminate the game’s process and close Cheat Engine if it gets stuck.

 **Important Notes**
 - If you want to extract, you have to disable **Enable All features for Super Credits Farming** group before completing the mission!
 - The AutoIt script runs in the background.
 To exit it, right-click the AutoIt tray icon in the taskbar and select **Exit**
+- I wrote the guide as you could drop 200 SC at once.
+But after a  "performance" update, you can't drop as much without crashing, which makes the method not as good anymore.

 ### Configurations
 #### AutoIt script